 For a robot, risk is anything that compromises its ability to complete the task it has been programmed to do.
 That could be slipping on the ground or being knocked over by a pedestrian.
 It could be something like losing power from a battery or overheating by putting too much electricity through its motor.
 The challenge for engineers is to create the algorithms that allow a robot to constantly evaluate risk in a changing environment.

-“How do we take all these very different sources of failures and put it into one equation for the robot to understand?”
+“How do we take all these very different sources of failures and put them into one equation for the robot to understand?”
 Hubicki said.
 “That's what this project is all about.”

 Understanding risk is an important part of giving robots the ability to be more flexible in how they complete the tasks humans ask them to do within the parameters we give them.

-The Young Faculty Researcher grant Hubicki received from TRI is specifically designed to support promising tenure stream faculty members, enabling them to explore broadly, inquire deeply and address higher-risk, higher-payoff ideas.
-In YFR projects, TRI invests in the researcher and provides them with the freedom and flexibility to pivot from one direction to another.
+The Young Faculty Researcher grant Hubicki received from TRI is specifically designed to support promising tenure-stream faculty members, enabling them to explore broadly, inquire deeply and address higher-risk, higher-payoff ideas.
+In YFR projects, TRI invests in the researcher and provides them the freedom and flexibility to pivot from one direction to another.

 “Our first five-year program pushed the boundaries of exploratory research across multiple fields, generating 69 patent applications and nearly 650 papers,” said Eric Krotkov, TRI chief science officer, who leads the university research program.
 “Our next five years are about pushing even further and doing so with a broader, more diverse set of stakeholders.
 To get to the best ideas, collaboration is critical.
 Our aim is to build a pipeline of new ideas from different perspectives and underrepresented voices that share our vision of using AI for human amplification and societal good.”